SanderMertens/flecs/docs/FlecsQueryLanguage.md

 SpaceShip($this), $this == "UssEnterprise"
 ```

-The `~=` operator can be used to do a fuzzy comparison, equilavent to the behavior of the `substr` function:
+The `~=` operator can be used to do a fuzzy comparison, equivalent to the behavior of the `substr` function:

 ```swift
 SpaceShip($this), $this ~= "Uss"